-- Sly & the Family Stone – Sly Stone was known as a popular San Francisco disk jockey.
+- Sly & the Family Stone – Sly Stone was a popular San Francisco disk jockey.

-- The Who began at 4 AM, kicking off a 25-song set including Tommy – I have seen the band perform live half a dozen times, including during the early ’70s when at the San Francisco Cow Palace drummer Keith Moom twice passed out into his drum set from a drug overdose.
-Guitarist Pete Townsend excused it as “It must have been something he ate.
-It’s your American food.”
-They’ve been performing now for over 50 years.
+- The Who began at 4 AM, kicking off a 25-song set including songs from their rock opera Tommy – I have seen the band perform live half a dozen times, including during the early ’70s when at the San Francisco Cow Palace, drummer Keith Moon twice passed out into his drum set from a drug overdose.
+Guitarist Pete Townsend excused it as:

 Sunday, August 17 to Monday, August 18

-- Joe Cocker – dressed in classic tie-dye.
+- Joe Cocker and The Grease Band – dressed in classic tie-dye.